-Materials and Methods: The rats of the hCG group (n = 8) were given daily subcutaneous injections of 50 IU of hCG for 15 days (Pregnyl, Organon).
+Methods: The rats of the hCG group (n = 8) were given daily subcutaneous injections of 50 IU of hCG for 15 days (Pregnyl, Organon).
 Rats of the control group (n = 8) received subcutaneous isotonic saline.
-All rats were sacrificed at the first month after hCG administration.
-After the received tissue samples were examined germinal epithelial cell thickness, seminiferous tubule diameter, internal diameter of the tubules, the number of germ cell layers in the testicular tissue and the diameters of penis, cavernous sinus lumen diameters and collagen tissue amount in the cavernous sinus surrounding were assessed in the sections prepared from the penis.
+All rats were sacrificed at the 1st month after hCG administration.
+After the received tissue samples were examined, germinal epithelial cell thickness, seminiferous tubule diameter, internal diameter of the tubules, the number of germ cell layers in the testicular tissue, and the diameters of penis, cavernous sinus lumen diameters and collagen tissue amount in the cavernous sinus surrounding were assessed in the sections prepared from the penis.

-Results: It was detected a decrease in the testis weight, a clear atrophy in the tubules, a reduction in spermatogenesis, a clear decrease in the mature spermatocytes, lower the mean thickness and the number of cell layers of the germinal membrane in testicular tissue in the hCG group.
-It was found that the amount of collagen in penile tissue was higher in the hCG group and diameters of cavernosal sinus lumens, diameter of the penis was lower than in the hCG group.
+Results: It was detected that there was a decrease in the testis weight, atrophy in the tubules, reduction in spermatogenesis, decrease in the mature spermatocytes, lower mean thickness and the number of cell layers of the germinal membrane in testicular tissue in the hCG group.
+It was found that the amount of collagen in the penile tissue was significantly higher in the hCG group and the diameters of cavernosal sinus lumens, and diameter of the penis were significantly lower in the hCG group.

 Conclusion: Human chorionic gonadotropin led to the deterioration in testicular histology and the histological changes in the penile tissue.
 The degradation in the testicular tissue and these changes formed in the penile tissue may affect the erectile tissue function.